MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/02base/01variables.md

 - dynamic

-During Compiling, If any variable has been defined as literal, like `int i = 5;`, Compiler will optimize this variable, such as `i += 7` will record `i` as 12 but not compile as scoreboard command.
+During Compiling, If any variable has been defined as literal, like `int i = 5;`, compiler will optimize this variable, such as `i += 7` will record `i` as 12 but not compile as scoreboard command.
 And `dynamic` is used to represent the variable is always dynamic calculating during compilation, though it’s a literal.
 Such as `dynamic int i = 5;`, `i` will be seen as a dynamic variable during compilation, and won’t be optimized.

 - const